 Keeping you informed

-This website has been created to keep you in-the-loop as we develop the Creative Industries Strategy for the Great South Coast.
+This website has been created to keep you in-the-loop as we implement the Creative Industries Strategy for South West Victoria.

 Logic Map for the ProjectSeptember 18th, 2018